-Nasr and Satah Al Razboot (SARB), two other offshore fields operated by Adma-Opco, are being developed along with Umm Lulu, as part of the plan.
-Adma-Opco aims to add 300,000 barrels a day of crude oil production with the development of the three fields.
-It is planning to increase its daily crude oil production capacity from the current 600,000 barrels to approximately one million barrels by 2020.
+Nasr and Satah Al Razboot (SARB), two other offshore fields operated by Adma-Opco, were also developed along with Umm Lulu as part of the plan to add 300,000bpd of crude oil production with the development of the three fields.
+The plan was to increase its daily crude oil production capacity from 600,000bpd to approximately one million barrels by 2020.

-The Umm Lulu field is being developed in two phases.
-The first phase of development includes the initial production through brownfield modification of two existing wellhead towers.
+The Umm Lulu field development involves two phases.
+The first phase of development included the initial production through the brownfield modification of two existing wellhead towers.

-The second phase involves the installation of six new wellhead towers and the construction of a super-complex consisting of six bridge-linked platforms, including gas treatment, separation, riser, utility, accommodation, water disposal and two flare platforms.
+The full field development (Phase II) involves the installation of six new wellhead towers and the construction of a super-complex consisting of six bridge-linked platforms, including gas treatment, separation, riser, utility, accommodation, water disposal and two flare platforms.

-The fluid output of the field will be transferred via an export pipeline to Zirku Island for processing.
-Umm Lulu will be tied into Adma-Opco’s Satah Al Razboot (SARB) offshore oil field for processing the output at the Zirku Island facilities.
+The fluid output of the field is transferred via an export pipeline to Zirku Island for processing.
+Umm Lulu will is tied into Adma-Opco’s Satah Al Razboot (SARB) offshore oil field for processing the output at the Zirku Island facilities.

 Fluor was awarded the FEED contract for the project in the first quarter of 2010.

 The international engineering and project management company AMEC was awarded the project management consultancy (PMC) services contract for the Umm Lulu Phase I execution in March 2012.